TrueBlocks/trueblocks-core/src/tools/isContract/README.md

 ## isContract

 This simple program may be used to query an Ethereum address to determine if it is a smart contract or simply a 'regular' account.
-It may also be used to retrieve the actual byte-code from an address (if present).
-Finally, it may be used to compare two Ethereum addresses to see if they hold the same smart contract code.
+It may also be used to retrieve the actual byte-code from an address (if code is present).
+Finally, it may be used to compare two addresses to determine if they hold identical code.
 You may specify multiple addresses on a line.

 #### Usage